TheClams/yarig/Readme.md

 vhdl = "../yarig/vhdl"
 ```

-Most settings from the configuration file can be overriden by command-line arguments.
+Most settings from the configuration file can be overridden by command-line arguments.
 Run `yarig -h` to list all available options.

 ## Generator Traits

-To streamline the developement of new output targets, the library contains three base generator traits,
+To streamline the development of new output targets, the library contains three base generator traits,
 which basically go through the different elements of the structure and apply the visibility checks (public/private).
 The exact behavior of each traits can be tweaked with some associated constant.